Vheos/Mods.Outward/README.md

 - **How to unhide a mod?**
     - tick the `Advanced Settings` checkbox at the top of the `Configuration Manager` window and you will see all hidden mods :)
 - **Will mod ___ work online?**
-    - It should, but I haven't tested ANY of these mods online, so I can't guarantee :P
+    - it should, but I haven't tested ANY of these mods online, so I can't guarantee :P
 - **Will mod ___ break my save file?**
     - it shouldn't, but it's a good habit to backup your save files before trying out new stuff :)
 - **I change some settings but nothing happens!
 Why?**